-- 2.1.1 As part of a process of improvement in productivity and efficiency, discussion should take place within each of the Agricultural Colleges to provide more flexible working arrangements, improvement in the quality of working life, enhancement of skills, training and job satisfaction and to encourage consultative mechanisms across the workplace. - 2.1.2 The consultative processes established at each of the Agricultural Colleges in terms of this Award may provide an appropriate mechanism for consideration of matters relevant to clause 2.1.
+- 2.1.1 As part of a process of improvement in productivity and efficiency, discussion should take place within the Agricultural College to provide more flexible working arrangements, improvement in the quality of working life, enhancement of skills, training and job satisfaction and to encourage consultative mechanisms across the workplace. - 2.1.2 The consultative processes established at the Agricultural College in terms of this Award may provide an appropriate mechanism for consideration of matters relevant to clause 2.1.
 Union delegates at the place of work may be involved in such discussions.

-2.1.3 Any proposed genuine agreement reached between an Employer and employee(s) within an Agricultural College is contingent upon the agreement being submitted to the Commission in accordance with Chapter 6 of the Act and is to have no force or effect until approval is given.
+2.1.3 Any proposed genuine agreement reached between an Employer and employee(s) within the Agricultural College is contingent upon the agreement being submitted to the Commission in accordance with Chapter 6 of the Act and is to have no force or effect until approval is given.